chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

   python3 tc_postprocessing.py

-The enstrophy plot features a zoom section of the enstrophy cascade.
-The following plot shows the history of the enstrophy as measured with the Q2 scheme :
+The enstrophy plot features a zoomed section of the enstrophy cascade.
+The following plot shows the history of the enstrophy as measured with the Q2 scheme:

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/enstrophy_comparison_82k_Q2.png                                                               |